wang-angela/decor-gator/README.md

 ## Requirements for running/using the application:

+Before using the application, make sure to have Go, TypeScript, React, and Node.js installed.
 First, clone the respository.
 For starting the individual backend/frontend:

 ### Backend:

-In order to run this program, you must have GO installed.
 There is a backend.exe file in the /backend folder.
 Before running the application, run this executable in a terminal using the command `./backend.exe` within the backend directory of the project to start the server locally.

 ### Frontend:

-The app's frontend was built using TypeScript and React; these must both be installed alongside Node.
 To run the app's frontend, first navigate to the /decor-gator-frontend folder and run `npm install` to install dependencies.
 Then, using `npm start` will start the frontend portion of the application.